openskynetwork/opensky-api/_sources/trino.rst.txt

 | velocity_data4                   |
 +----------------------------------+

 The ``_data4`` suffix indicates the 4th implementation of the batch layer, which is the current version.
-Earlier versions are deprecated and may be removed in the future.
+Earlier versions are deprecated.

 If you are familiar with SSR Mode S downlink communications, the table names should be self-explanatory.
 For a comprehensive introduction to SSR Mode S, see Christian Wolff's `radar tutorial <https://www.radartutorial.eu/>`_.
 That said, most users only need the ``state_vectors_data4`` table, which is covered in detail below.